Heretic-oVirt/docs/Overview-eng.md

 Once the three server machines have been installed, you can proceed with the automated configuration of the actual functions.
-At any "fixed point" reached by the automation it is always possible to inspect the status and even proceed from that point onwards in manual/interactive mode (for example at this point in case the "NGN" type has been chosen for the servers, you could access the [Cockpit][24] web interface of the "Node 0" from the support PC/VD and then continue interactively from there as per oVirt documentation): our aim is to automate but always maintain full compatibility and traceability of the steps, ie without creating a "closed" system.
+At any "fixed point" reached by the automation it is always possible to inspect the status and even proceed from that point onwards in manual/interactive mode (for example at this point in case the "NGN" type has been chosen for the servers, you could access the [Cockpit][24] web interface of the "Node 0" from the support PC/VD and then continue interactively from there as per oVirt documentation): our aim is to automate but always maintain full compatibility and traceability of the steps, ie do not create a "closed" system.

 The automated configuration (partly under development) that follows the installation step is based on Ansible playbooks (created by the installation on the support PC/VD under /usr/local/etc/hvp-ansible as well as in /etc/ansible/hosts and under /etc/ansible/group_vars) which performs (in addition to service steps such as the propagation of SSH keys and the retrieval of data on nodes, such as the number and size of available disks, to drive the subsequent logic) the following ordered steps: